Leon Ackermann

 Ben has appeared in many high profile and legally significant criminal trials for both prosecution and defence and maintains a regulatory law practice.
 His particular area of expertise is appellate advocacy in criminal and quasi-criminal matters.

-Mr Power was appointed Queen’s Counsel in 2021.
+Mr Power was appointed King’s Counsel in 2021 and a District Court Judge in 2023.